 Relevance and Uses VLOOKUP

 The VLOOKUP function is used when there is a need to find the exact match or appropriate match.
-The data will be used into this may be numeric data or the text data.
+The data will be used in this may be numeric data or text data.
 The usage of the VLOOKUP examples is very easy.
-Place the cursor in the place where you want to apply the formula, now select the arguments lookup value, lookup table, column index, range lookup as per the formula and now close the braces and press Enter Key.
+Place the cursor in the place where you want to apply the formula, now select the arguments lookup value, lookup table, column index, range lookup as per the formula, and now close the braces and press Enter Key.
 The formula will be applied, and the result will be displayed in the given cell.

 This can be used from only columns Left to Right only.
 The Vice Versa is not possible for this function (Also, see VLOOKUP to the Left)

-Things to Remember about Vlookup Function & Examples
+Things to Remember

-- The function is not a case sensitive.
+- The function is not case sensitive.

 - We cannot use user-defined arguments in the function.

-- For using the VLOOKUP function there should not be duplicate values.
+- For using the VLOOKUP function, there should not be duplicate values.
 If the duplicates are present, then the function will match only the first value.

 - VLOOKUP function is most widely used in financial calculations.

 This has been a guide to Vlookup Examples in Excel.
-Here we discuss examples of Vlookup function for basic and advanced users along with downloadable excel template.
+Here we discuss examples of Vlookup function for basic and advanced users along with a downloadable excel template.
 You may learn more about excel from the following articles –